Ways to Honor & Celebrate Native American Heritage Month

-Invite Native speakers to school events to talk with children about Native history, including harvest feasts.
+- Invite Native speakers to school events to talk with children about Native history, including harvest feasts.
 November is a great time to introduce students to Indigenous peoples.
-It’s also important that children see Natives people as contemporary living people, not just representations in history books and in media.
+It’s also important that children see Native people as contemporary living people, not just representations in history books and in media.

 Respect Native belief systems as you would your own religion and honor Native veterans.
 If Native people and organizations ask you to stop engaging in behavior that they find insulting and offensive, listen.

 Natives served in the U.S. military in at a higher per capita rate than any other ethnic group in the 20th century, and in the military actions following September 11, 2001, Native men and women veterans served at a higher rate than veterans of all other ethnic groups, according to the Smithsonian National Museum of the American Indian.

 Support legislation and groups that assist veterans, like those that improve and expand medical services for them and combat homelessness.

 Demand that the U.S. Congress vote on Savanna’s Act and the reauthorization of the Violence Against Women Act (VAWA).